disruptek/criterion/README.md

 The data will be dumped once the block has been completed into a json file that's ready for consumption by other tools.

+## Documentation
+See [the documentation for the criterion module](https://disruptek.github.io/criterion/criterion.html) as generated directly from the source.

+## License
+MIT